Courtauld Connects is a major, multi-million-pound transformation project.

 - Phase two: Will provide state-of-the-art teaching, learning and research facilities.

-We are delighted to confirm that planning permission and listed building consent was granted by Westminster City Council in September 2017.
+Planning permission and listed building consent was granted by Westminster City Council in September 2017.
 You can view the plans submitted on the council’s website.
-It is anticipated that construction for phase one will start in autumn 2018.
+It is anticipated that construction for phase one will start in January 2019.

 Alternatively please see the links below for our Design and Access Statement which sets out in more detail our design proposals: